screenfluent/personalwebsites/README.md

 1. Fork this repository
 2. Add your avatar image to the `static/avatars/` directory
-   - Image should be square, at least 400x400px
+   - Image should be square, no bigger than 400x400px
    - Name the file using your domain name (e.g., `example-com.jpg`)
+   - PNG or JPG formats accepted
 3. Add your website entry to `data/websites.json`
    ```json
    {